Bills, Bills, Bills: Commercial performance

-In the United States, "Bills, Bills, Bills" debuted at number 84 on the Billboard Hot 100 chart and climbed to number one five weeks later, dethroning Jennifer Lopez's debut single "If You Had My Love" from the top spot.
-It was Destiny's Child's first song to peak at number one on the Billboard Hot 100 and was the ninth-best-selling single of 1999 in the United States.
-"Bills, Bills, Bills" also reached number one on the Hot R&B/Hip-Hop Songs for nine consecutive weeks.
-In the United Kingdom, "Bills, Bills, Bills" peaked at number six on the UK Singles Chart.
+"Bills, Bills, Bills" achieved widespread commercial success, becoming Destiny's Child’s biggest single since "No, No, No" (1997).
+In the United States, it debuted at number 84 on the Billboard Hot 100 and reached number one five weeks later, displacing Jennifer Lopez's debut single "If You Had My Love" from the top spot.
+It was Destiny's Child's first song to peak at number one on the Billboard Hot 100 and later finished as the ninth-best-selling single of 1999 in the United States.
+"Bills, Bills, Bills" also reached number one on the Billboard Hot R&B Singles & Tracks chart for nine consecutive weeks and reached the top ten on multiple other Billboard component charts.
+It was certified Gold on by the Recording Industry Association of America (RIAA) on July 14, 1999 and has since reached Platinum status for shipments of 1.0 million copies.